Florida State vs. UMass NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Florida State has combined with its opponents to put up more than 60 points in three of six games this season.
+- Florida State and its opponents have gone over the current 59.5-point total in three of six games this season.

-- UMass' games have gone over 60 points in two opportunities this season.
+- UMass has combined with its opponents to score more than 59.5 points in two games this season.

-- The combined points per game average of the two teams, 43.4, is 16.6 points fewer than Saturday's over/under.
+- This contest's total is 12.3 points fewer than the 71.8 these two squads combine to give up per game in 2021.

 Florida State Stats and Trends

-- Florida State's games this year have hit the over on two of six set point totals (33.3%).
+- Florida State's games this year have hit the over two times in six opportunities (33.3%).

 - This year, the Seminoles have turned the ball over 13 times, five more than the Minutemen's takeaways (8).